vmihailenco/taskq/README.md

 ## Features

- - SQS, IronMQ, and in-memory clients.
+ - SQS, IronMQ, and in-memory backends.
  - Queue processor can be run on separate server.
  - Rate limiting.
  - Global limit of workers.